Quantum Computing for Query Containment of Conjunctive Queries

 \myparagraph{Quantum Approximate Optimization Algorithm for gate-based quantum computers} QAOA \cite{farhi_quantum_2014} is a hybrid quantum-classical algorithm designed for combinatorial optimization.
 It iteratively evaluates the objective function's expected value for a parameter-dependent quantum state on a quantum processor, using classical feedback to update parameters and converge towards an optimal state.
-The quantum circuit consists of several \emph{layers} that transition the system from the ground state of a so-called \emph{mixing Hamiltonian} (that describes the initial state) to that of the so-called \emph{problem Hamiltonian} (that describes the objective function).
+The quantum circuit consists of several \emph{layers} that transition the system from the ground state of a so-called \emph{mixing Hamiltonian} (describes the initial state) to that of the so-called \emph{problem Hamiltonian} (describes the objective function).
 The problem solution is found by sampling the final state.
-Effectiveness is enhanced by strategies for incorporating problem constraints into the QAOA quantum circuit design~\cite{bartschi2020grover, zander-solving-2024}.
-The idea is that only the subset of feasible solutions is explored, and the reduced size of the search space improves results.
+Effectiveness is enhanced by incorporating problem constraints into the QAOA quantum circuit design~\cite{bartschi2020grover, zander-solving-2024}.
+Then, only a subset of feasible solutions is explored, and the reduced size of the search space improves results.

 The main complexity parameters of QAOA are the number of \emph{layers} of the circuit, the number of \emph{iterations} of the classical optimizer, and the number of \emph{shots} performed to estimate the expected value of the objective function in each iteration.